 Redware Deluxe 5-Piece Dinnerware Set For People Living With Alzheimer’s

-According to the the Alzheimer’s & Dementia Association, there are as many as 50 million people living with Alzheimer’s or Dementia.
-Alzheimer’s is a deteriorating brain disorder that causes memory lost and is the most common form of Dementia.
-Dementia on the other hand, is not a disease but a term used to describe a multitude of symptoms related to memory loss.
-People living with these disorders experience memory lost of time, places, important events and even family members.
-They also experience confusion and struggle with completing daily living tasks like combing their hair, brushing their teeth and dressing.
+According to the Alzheimer’s & Dementia Association, as many as 50 million people live with Alzheimer’s or Dementia.
+Alzheimer’s is a deteriorating brain disorder that causes memory loss and is the most common form of Dementia.
+Dementia, on the other hand, is not a disease but a term used to describe a multitude of symptoms related to memory loss.
+People living with these disorders experience memory loss of time, places, important events, and even family members.
+They also experience confusion and struggle with completing daily living tasks like combing their hair, brushing their teeth, and dressing.

 Another common symptom involves their vision.
 Alzheimer’s and Dementia patients have problems with depth perception and recognizing colors.
-This is especially a problem when it comes to meal times.
-It’s difficult for patients with these disorders to tell the difference between light colored food and the plate the food is placed on.
+This is especially a problem when it comes to mealtimes.
+It’s difficult for patients with these disorders to tell the difference between light-colored food and the food plate.
 Therefore, they don’t eat like they should, resulting in significant weight loss.
 The best way to fix this problem is to serve the patient’s food in plates and cups with a high contrast color like the dinnerware set below:

 Deluxe 5-piece Redware Dining Set, especially for Alzheimer's Patients